polkadot-fellows/Evaluations/evidence/clangenb/0004-retention-rank-1-202504.md

 - **Immutability of Genesis Presets:** Currently, genesis presets are immutable, making them inflexible.
 I intend to expand their functionality by [allowing them to be patched](https://github.com/paritytech/polkadot-sdk/issues/7748) as my next task.

 ### Miscellaneous
 - I identified that the [`Incrementable` trait is not implemented according to the documentation](https://github.com/paritytech/polkadot-sdk/issues/7845), which caused saturation instead of returning `None`.
 This could, in theory, lead to new assets overwriting each other if `AssetId::MAX` were reached.
 Luckily, all chains are far from that limit.
-I also fixed this behavior by properly [returning `None` when the value would saturate](https://github.com/paritytech/polkadot-sdk/pull/7846).
+I also fixed this behavior with a PR by properly [returning `None` when the value would saturate](https://github.com/paritytech/polkadot-sdk/pull/7846).

 ## Voting record